April 24th, 2018 | Home Owner Tips

 Distilled white vinegar boosts whitening and softening.
 Add vinegar (1/2 to 1 cup) to regular detergent and wash normally.
 Vinegar is great to spot clean collar and underarm stains, too.
 And don't worry, the vinegar odor dissipates once dry.

 Lemon juice brightens and refreshes fabric.
-Add fresh squeezed lemon juice (1/4 to 1/2 cup) to regular detergent and wash normally.
+Add freshly squeezed lemon juice (1/4 to 1/2 cup) to regular detergent and wash normally.
 Pre-soak tougher stains by boiling a large pot of water and one sliced lemon.
 Turn off the heat, soak clothing one hour, then launder.

 Sunlight makes whites whiter and fresh air keeps laundry smelling clean.
 Simply hang-dry your clothes outside to get the benefits!